Cold Weather Gear that’ll Get You Outside More this Winter

 Brands I like include:

-• Icebreaker—I’ve found several pair at Marshalls, but they’re even worth their full price tag.
+• Icebreaker—I’ve found several pairs at Marshall’s, but they’re even worth their full price tag.
 They’re very comfortable, warm and durable.
 Going on 3 or 4 years with them with no signs of wear yet.

 • Hunting brands like Browning and Carhartt make quality wool socks, too.